python/devguide/clang.rst

 This document describes how to use Clang to perform analysis on Python and its libraries.
-In addition to performing the analysis, the document will cover downloading, building and installing the the latest Clang/LLVM combination (which is currently 3.4).
+In addition to performing the analysis, the document will cover downloading, building and installing the latest Clang/LLVM combination (which is currently 3.4).

 This document does not cover interpreting the findings.
 For a discussion of interpreting results, see Marshall Clow's `Testing libc++ with